TimChinye/SAD-Complaint-Management-System/task_1_design/SADD_Report.md

 **AITS Descriptor:** AITS 3: AI for Developing

-For this assessment, I have used Artificial Intelligence (AI) in accordance with AITS 2 (AI for Shaping) of the Artificial Intelligence Transparency Scale.
+For this assessment, I have used Artificial Intelligence (AI) in accordance with AITS 3 (AI for Developing) of the Artificial Intelligence Transparency Scale.
 This statement is an expansion of [the university's exemplar](https://www.shu.ac.uk/myhallam/study/assessment/artificial-intelligence-and-assessment#:~:text=an%20example%20student%20statement), adapted for a software architecture and design context rather than a traditional essay, whilst staying in accordance with the guidance provided in the assessment brief.

 Specifically, I used Google's Gemini (via [AI Studio](https://aistudio.google.com/)) at different AITS levels for Task 1 and 2:

+1. **AITS 2 (Shaping) for Task 1:** For the initial design phase, AI was used to help brainstorm potential Non-Functional Requirements derived from the case study and to refine the phrasing and acceptance criteria for the initial user stories.
+This helped to shape the problem domain and structure the planning artifacts.

+2. **AITS 3 (Developing) for Task 2:** For the implementation of the Proof of Concept (PoC), I directed AI to generate boilerplate and skeleton code for specific components based on my pre-defined architecture and design.
+For example:
 \--- Start: To be updated, for accuracy.

-1. **AITS 2 (Shaping):** For initial stages, I used AI to help brainstorm potential Non-Functional Requirements derived from the case study and to refine the phrasing and acceptance criteria for the initial user stories.
-This helped shape the problem domain.

-2. **AITS 3 (Developing):** For the implementation of the Proof of Concept (PoC), I directed AI to generate boilerplate and skeleton code for specific components based on my pre-defined architecture and design.
-For example:

    * After I designed the API contract for the Complaint Service, I used AI to generate the initial Flask/FastAPI controller class with empty function signatures for the required HTTP methods (e.g., `POST`, `GET`).
    * I generated standard configuration files, such as a basic `Dockerfile` or a `requirements.txt` file, which I then reviewed and modified.
-   * I used it to create basic, non-complex frontend components in React based on my wireframes, which I then connected and imbued with state management logic.
+   * I used it to create basic, non-complex React components based on my wireframes, which I then connected and imbued with state management logic.
 \--- End: To be updated, for accuracy.

 My own human contribution was central to all of the project's core decisions and technical implementation. **AI-generated suggestions were treated as a starting point for my own investigation and were never directly implemented without critical evaluation and adaptation.** My contributions include: